prrao87/kuzudb-study/kuzudb/README.md

 Summary of run times:

-* Query 1: `0.145473s`
+* Query 1: `0.471904s`
-* Query 2: TBD
+* Query 2: `0.604744s`
-* Query 3: TBD
+* Query 3: `0.013838s`
-* Query 4: TBD
+* Query 4: `0.017481s`

-> 💡 Query 1 takes the longest to run -- around 150 ms. The timing shown is for queries run on an M2 Macbook Pro with 16 GB of RAM.
+> 💡 All queries (including materializing the results to arrow tables and then polars) take just over 1 sec 🔥 to complete (Neo4j takes around 2x longer).
+Query 1 takes the longest to run -- around 0.5 sec.
+Queries 2 takes around 0.6 sec, and queries 3-4 are the fastest at ~0.15 sec.
+The timing shown is for queries run on an M2 Macbook Pro with 16 GB of RAM.